My Al Capone Museum | home

 Side view of arrow pointing to The Harvard Inn.

-Map of Coney Island today showing where The Harvard Inn once stood.
+Map of Coney Island today showing where the general area where the Harvard Inn once stood.

 (Google).